wp-plugins/network-posts-extended/readme.txt

 meta_width - Same as title length except in percentage to shorten long meta data.<br />

 == Upgrade Notice ==
-Fixed bug in two column mode when used with include_post= To added latest features and minor bug fixes.<br />Plus ability to add custom css styling in plugins tool page.<br />May now create this custom class: .example { color: #000; float:left; }
+To added latest features and minor bug fixes.<br />Plus ability to add custom css styling in plugins tool page.<br />May now create this custom class: .example { color: #000; float:left; }

 == List of Arguments ==